tlewowski/zurvan/doc/configuration.md

  - `throwOnInvalidClearTimer` - a `boolean`.
 When `true` calls to `clearTimeout` and `clearInterval` will throw when called with an argument that was not earlier returned by respective `setTimeout` or `setInterval`
  (i.e. `clearTimeout` throws when argument was not returned by `setTimeout` and `clearInterval` throws when argument was not returned by `setInterval`).
  By default `false`, it is recommended to set to `true` to provide better test assertions.
+ - `promiseScheduler` - a `function` representing a Promises/A+ compatible library (e.g., `bluebird`).
+It will be used internally to schedule Promises.
+ By default it is the built-in Node.js Promise.
+In environments where there is no Promise, `bluebird` is used as default library (if available).
+If neither of these options are available, `.interceptTimers()` will throw an error.